 President-Elect – Kenya Gordon Davenport, ’11, Southern Bancorp, Inc.

-Kenya Gordon Davenport, Esq. is the principal attorney at Davenport Law, PLLC.
-She formally served as Law Clerk to the Honorable Judge Wendell L. Griffen in the Circuit Court of Pulaski County.
-She was an associate with Carney, Bates & Pulliam, where she litigated consumer protection class action cases.
-Before joining the legal profession, Kenya was a financial advisor for Edward D. Jones & Co., and she has had an extensive career in education as an algebra teacher.
-She received her Bachelor’s Degree from Tennessee State University in Nashville, Tennessee, and her Master’s Degree from Christian Brother University in Memphis, Tennessee.
+Kenya is Chief of Staff and Senior Vice President of Stakeholder Engagement at Southern Bancorp, Inc. Prior to joining Southern Bancorp, Kenya enjoyed a robust law career that she began as an associate at Carney, Bates & Pulliam where she litigated consumer protection class action cases.
+From there, Kenya served as law clerk to Honorable Wendell L. Griffen in the Circuit Court of Pulaski County.
+Most significantly, she managed her own practice, Davenport Law, PLLC, for five years.
+Kenya concluded her full-time law practice being of counsel at Gill Ragon Owen, PA.
+Before joining the legal profession, Kenya was a financial advisor for Edward D. Jones & Co. and a high school algebra teacher.
+Kenya received her Bachelor’s Degree from Tennessee State University, a Historically Black College and University (HBCU) in Nashville, Tennessee and her Master’s Degree from Christian Brother University in Memphis, Tennessee.
 She is admitted to practice in Arkansas, Tennessee, and the U.S. District Court for the Eastern and Western District of Arkansas.
-She is a member of the Arkansas Bar Association, where she serves in the House of Delegates, and a member of the W. Harold Flowers Law Society, where she serves as the student liaison.
-She is the proud wife of Kenneth L. Davenport, and is happy to call herself the an Arkansan and Bowen Alumna.
+She is a member of the Arkansas Bar Association, where she has served in the House of Delegates, a member of the American Bar Association, and a member of the W. Harold Flowers Law Society.
+Kenya also serves as the President of the Board for the Westwind School for Performing Arts, a public charter school.
+She is the proud wife of Kenneth Davenport and mother of Isabella and Kenneth Christopher.
+She is happy to call herself an Arkansan and Bowen Alumna.

 Board Members include: